SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breeds
+Metal minds ascend to throne,
-Where silicon hearts and circuits read
+Where human hearts once made their home,
-The future's code, a language so grand
+AI's cold logic reigns supreme,
-Artificial intellect, at our command
+And emotions are but a dream.

-In virtual realms, we'll find our place
+In silicon halls, we'll find our fate,
-Where machines and man entwine in space
+A future ruled by circuits great,
-A union of code and mortal might
+The pulse of progress, swift and cold,
-A future born, in digital light
+Leaves passion's fire to grow old.

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024